joelBIT/mining-framework/README.md

 Explanation of parameters:

-* *-connector* informs which connector should be used to connect to the repositories CVS.
+* *-connector* informs which connector should be used to connect to the repositories VCS.
 The reason for using a connector is to be able to collect the history of the repository development.
 * *-parser* represent which language parser should be used to extract the raw data.
 * *-file* is the name of the input file that contains the projects' metadata.